Skip to content

 After each update, monitor the changes again.
 Repeat as many times as you need to satisfy your test case.

-To delete the clock and all of its associated test objects through the Dashboard:
+To delete a simulation and all of its associated test objects through the Dashboard:

-1. Go to the test clocks page and find your test clock.
+1. Go to the simulations page and find your simulation.

 2. Click Finish simulation.